daedon/Fooocus-API-XYZ/README.md

 * No parameter values are read after a line with a "."
 * Fooocus-API-XYZ generates all permutations of the parameter values in the order they were read.
 * For each permutation of all the values, Fooocus-API-XYZ makes a curl call to fooocus-API.
-* For each permutation, substitutes all "___parameters" in "curl.template", writes to and executes "runCURL".
+* For each permutation, substitutes all `___parameters` in `curl.template`, writes to and executes `runCURL`.

 #### Configuring

-See `config.py`
+Directory locations and other parameters can be changed in `config.py`.

+If `image_number` is set to 10, Fooocus will generate 10 images per curl call, images having sequential seed numbers.
+To create N images with random seeds, insert 10 lines in `___seed` each with a `-1`.

 #### Customizing